Tutorial 03: OpenAPI Tools - Connect Your Agent to Web APIs

 - Pass the toolset directly:

-is async and returns a coroutine - let ADK handle tool loading internally- If you need to access tools directly, await the call:
+tools=[my_toolset]nottools=my_toolset.get_tools() get_tools()is async and returns a coroutine - let ADK handle tool loading internally- If you need to access tools directly, await the call:

 tools = await my_toolset.get_tools()

-Issue 5: Invalid API Response
+Issue 5: Invalid API Responseβ

 Problem: Tool returns error or unexpected data